odhondt/PolSAR-BLF/README.md

 - Eigen has to be downloaded from http://eigen.tuxfamily.org/

-- To indicate the location of Eigen to the compiler, please edit the file `Makefile` and set the
+- To indicate the location of Eigen to the compiler, please edit the file `Makefile` and set the EIGEN_PATH variable

 - If there is a problem with multi-core, it is possible to disable openmp by simply removing the option -fopenmp.